ljquanlab/LABind/README.md

 ```sh
 conda env create -f environment.yml
 ```

+> This will take a few minutes (5-10 minutes) to deploy.

 It is also necessary to install three pre-trained models: [ESMFold_v1](https://huggingface.co/facebook/esmfold_v1), [Ankh-large](https://huggingface.co/ElnaggarLab/ankh-large), and [MolFormer-XL-both-10pct](https://huggingface.co/ibm/MoLFormer-XL-both-10pct).
 We use the pre-trained weights from HuggingFace for prediction.
 Please download them to your device and modify the corresponding paths in `scripts/config.py`.
 You can also use `python ./scripts/download_weights.py -o <path>` to download model weights or to automatically download to the default path during prediction.